stonepros/stone/doc/stoneadm/services/rgw.rst

 Deploy RGWs
 ===========

-Cephadm deploys radosgw as a collection of daemons that manage a single-cluster deployment or a particular *realm* and *zone* in a multisite deployment.
+Stoneadm deploys radosgw as a collection of daemons that manage a single-cluster deployment or a particular *realm* and *zone* in a multisite deployment.
 (For more information about realms and zones, see :ref:`multisite`.)